Saved events

 The Hermes Experiment in the Conservatory

 Through live, semi-improvised performance, musicians from The Hermes Experiment will interact with sonic essays and interventions by Monthati Masebe (South Africa), Kathy Hinde (UK), Sandeep Bhagwati (India/Germany), Bint Mbareh (Palestine) and Martha Hincapié Charry (Colombia), each sharing their perspective on the climate crisis.
-Under the musical direction of Sandeep Bhagwati, these perspectives, symbolized as 'islands,' are connected into a unified call for action, the 'mighty river.'
+These perspectives, symbolized as 'islands,' are connected into a unified call for action, the 'mighty river.'

 The project is contextualized by panel discussions that bring together the perspectives of activists and researchers with those of the artists.
-Designed for the Barbican Conservatory, the installation uses the entire space, immersing the audience in a collaborative sound world that brings together diverse calls for climate justice.
+The installation uses the entire space, immersing the audience in a collaborative sound world that brings together diverse calls for climate justice.

 Presented by the Barbican